 If you first applied as a sole proprietor or partnership and then incorporate your business, you must re-apply as a new business and be issued a new contractor registration number.

 Is a bond needed to perform construction work in Iowa?

 Out-of-state contractors must submit a $25,000 surety bond when registering.
-Having a branch office in Iowa does not make you an in-state contractor if your business is principally based outside of Iowa.
+Having a branch office in Iowa does not make you an "in-state" contractor if your business is principally based outside of Iowa.
 Registering your company with the Iowa Secretary of State does not make your company an "in-state" contractor.

 What kind of bond must I have?

-Bonds must be executed by a surety company licensed to do business in Iowa and issued on an official Division of Labor bond form.
-Click here to download the bond form.
+Bonds must be executed by a surety company licensed to do business in Iowa and be issued on an official Iowa Division of Labor bond form.

 What is the purpose of the bond?